Turkish coffee: Western Europe

 From the Ottoman Empire, coffee-drinking spread to western Europe, probably being first introduced into Venice, where it was consumed as a medicine.
 Early consumers were travellers who imported it for their own use.
-Other early users were virtuosi: gentleman-scholars curious about the outside world and willing to try exotic products.
+Other early users were virtuosi, gentleman-scholars curious about the outside world and willing to try exotic products.
 Since these early adopters were trying to recreate the genuine article, probably they were making proper Turkish coffee, or at least something like it.
 For example, Jean de Thévenot imported authentic ibriks from the Ottoman Empire.

 However, most early modern Europeans did not like coffee, which is an acquired taste, and especially they did not like the black, bitter Turkish version.
-In any case it was too expensive: in France, coffee beans sold for the equivalent of $8,000 a kilo.
-Coffee did not become a popular beverage until it was altered to appeal to European palates and its price drastically lowered, as follows.
+In any case it was too expensive: in France, coffee beans sold for the equivalent of US$8,000 a kilo.
+Coffee did not become a popular beverage until it was altered to appeal to European palates and its price drastically lowered.

 The Yemeni coffee monopoly was broken by the Dutch, who managed to obtain viable coffee plants from Mocha and propagated them to their empire in Java.
 They were followed by the French, who planted a tree at the Jardin des Plantes de Paris; it has been claimed that "This tree was destined to be the progenitor of most of the coffee of the French colonies, as well as those of South America, Central America, and Mexico", i.e. most of the coffee in the world, though it has been called "a neat story".
-By the time of the French Revolution, 80% of the world's coffee was grown in the Americas and French coffee was ousting the Yemeni product in Cairo, even being exported back to Mocha itself.
-The price of coffee fell so much that by mid-18th century it was accessible to French townspeople of all classes.
+By the time of the French Revolution, 80% of the world's coffee was grown in the Americas, and French coffee was ousting Yemeni coffee in Cairo, even being exported back to Mocha itself.
+The price of coffee fell so much that by the mid-18th century it was accessible to French townspeople of all classes.